 1) Upload the titration samples into a new experiment.
 Make positive and negative gates for the titrated reagent channels using the histogram plots.
 You may use range gates or split gates.
 If you use range gates, there have to be gates drawn on the positive and negative region respectively.
 If you use split gates, just name your gates and the Cytobank platform will calculate the positive and negative portion accordingly.

 Adjust the gates to fit all files, as the marker expression may shift due to different titration.
 Remember to click on Apply next to the plot to apply the gates to the illustrations.

 2) Tag your samples with Doses and Reagents dimensions.

 Click on Sample tags>Add experiment dimensions, in the next window, click on Tag files with Doses and Reagents.
-Currently, we support only one reagent per illustration.
-If you have multiple reagents in the same experiment, you may create a new illustration with a stain index chart for each reagent.

 3) Tag the files based on the dilutions.
 Below is an example where the antibody was titrated from 2X (2 times the recommended antibody concentration) to 1:32.
 You may see more about sample tagging here: How to annotate data with sample tags in Cytobank.